Covid-19 (Coronavirus) Travel Advice

-The Department of Foreign Affairs (DFA) and the Foreign & Commonwealth Office (FCO) offers information on travel to all countries throughout the world, including safety and security, local laws and customs, entry requirements, natural disasters, political situations, health alerts (inclusive of the latest Coronavirus information), and crime information, as well as what to do if something does go wrong.
+The Department of Foreign Affairs (DFA) and the Foreign, Commonwealth & Development Office (FCDO) offers information on travel to all countries throughout the world, including safety and security, local laws and customs, entry requirements, natural disasters, political situations, health alerts (inclusive of the latest Coronavirus information), and crime information, as well as what to do if something does go wrong.

-For the latest travel advice from the DFA and FCO including security and local laws, health, plus passport and visa information check the relevant websites:
+For the latest travel advice from the DFA and FCDO including security and local laws, health, plus passport and visa information check the relevant websites:

 Before you depart: